SVG CSS vs Inline Styles vs Presentation Attributes in C#

 How SVG Styling Works

 SVG supports multiple styling mechanisms, but they do not have equal priority.
-When several styles target the same element or property, SVG follows a strict cascade and precedence model defined by the SVG and CSS specifications.
+When several styles target the same element and property, SVG follows the CSS cascade.
 Understanding this priority order is essential when working with SVG programmatically, especially when modifying existing files or preparing SVG for conversion.

 CSS Cascade and Priority Rules in SVG